 The proposed development is considered to represent an appropriate built form and scale having regard to the anticipated future context and setting of the locality.
-The site is in close proximity to the Penrith City Centre, public transport, educational establishments and the shopping and services available locally in Penrith and the wider regional area.
+The site is located on the south-western edge of the Penrith City Centre and has excellent access to public transport, educational establishments and the shopping and services available locally in Penrith and the wider regional area.
 Local parks and a range of privately operated and public recreational facilities are also easily accessible.